myapos/chatRoom/README.md

 - [ ] Storybook
 - [ ] Add firebase database and a sidebar list of users in chat room
   - [ ] Model user in DB.
 User will have firstname, lastname, status (active/away/inactive).
 Status will be configured through a small pop up from list.
 Status will be configured only by the matching user that has the permission to do it
+  - [ ] Save user in firebase DB on login
+  - [ ] Get all users on display rendering and show them in BS table
+  - [ ] Delete User from Database on logout
 - [x] Logout after an amount of time where the system is idle
   - [x] Detect no key and no mouse interaction
   - [x] Detect no focus